DragomirKorobko/HW/README.md

 # HW
-THis is a homework folder and I don't know what I'm doing
+This is a homework folder and I don't know what I'm doing